wdragj/wdragj.netlify.app/content/home/experience.md

         * Created and implemented an automated process of updating the gun bulletin board
         * As a squad leader, it was my duty to lead conferences and settle problems and complaints of my squad in my unit

-  - title: 'Bachelor in Computer Science'
+  - title: "Bachelor in Computer Science"
       company: University of Wisconsin-Madison
       company_url: 'https://www.cs.wisc.edu/'
       company_logo: UW-Madison-Logo